loctet/TRAC/artefact.md

 The last but one line of the output yields the simplified `Z3` negation of the formula.

 The `Main.py` script accepts the `check_type <chk>` optional parameters where `<chk>` can take two qualifiers: the default one is `1` which is set to check well-formedness; the other qualifier is `fsm` which generates a visual representation of a DAFSM as a `png` file.
 To access the file it is necessary to copy it from the `Docker` with the following command executed in a non-docker shell:

 ```
 docker cp <container-ID>:<path-to-image> <destination-path-on-local-machine>
 ```

-The image generated for the simple market place DAFSM is below.
+The image generated for the simple marketplace DAFSM is below.

 ![Simplemarket_place `TRAC` DAFSMs](./images/fsm_simplemarke_place.png)

 ## 3.2.
 Commands for performance evaluation
---------- CHANGE ALL --------
-the `DAFSMs random generator` to generate random examples, the `Random checker` to check bulk examples, and the `Data Plot` to visualize data from cvs file.
-The following part explain how to execute each and gives available parameters.
+To evaluate the performances of `TRAC`, we created a randomizer that contains a `Random generator`  that generates random examples, a `Random checker` that checks examples in bulk, and a `Data Plot` that visualizes data from a `csv` file.
+The following part explains how to execute each and gives available parameters.

 ---
 ### **Generating random examples**
-To generate DAFSMs examples with `Generate_examples.py`, follow these steps:
+To generate DAFSMs examples with `Generate_examples.py`,  you can run the following command:

-   1. **Run Generate_examples.py** : Use the command below, adjusting parameters as needed.
+**Run Generate_examples.py** : Use the command below, adjusting parameters as needed.

 ```bash
 python3 Generate_examples.py --directory your_directory_name --num_tests 100
 ```
 Replace `your_directory_name` with the desired directory to store test files, and adjust `--num_tests` to the number of examples you wish to generate.

-   2. **Parameters**:
 The parameters for `Generate_examples.py` enable customization of the DAFSMs example generation process.
 If not specified, values for these parameters are generated randomly:

 - `--directory`: Specifies the directory to save generated examples.
 - `--num_tests`: The number of tests to generate.
 - `--num_states`: The number of states per test.
 - `--num_actions`: The number of actions.
 - `--num_vars`: The number of variables.
 - `--max_num_transitions`: The maximum number of transitions.
 - `--max_branching_factor`: The maximum branching factor.
 - `--num_participants`: The number of participants.
 - `--incremental_gen`: Enables incremental generation with num_states ranging from 10 to num_tests with given steps.
 - `--merge_only_csv`: Merges results into a single CSV without generating new tests.
 - `--steps`: The increment steps for generating tests.
 - `--num_example_for_each`: The number of examples to generate for each configuration.

 To generate the examples we used for `section 4` of the paper, we ran the following command:

 ```bash
 python3 Generate_examples.py --directory tests_dafsms_1 --steps 5 --num_example_for_each 5 --num_tests 30 --incremental_gen True
 ```
-   3. **Output**: Examples are created in the directory `Examples/random_txt/<directory>`.
+**Output**: Examples are created in the directory `Examples/random_txt/<directory>`.
 A CSV at the root of this directory contains metadata of each generated example, including paths, number of states, actions, variables, branching factors, and timings. [fill list here](#4-documentation)

-   4. **Checking the examples**: The check of the generated examples starts immediatly after completion of the generation.
+**Checking the examples**: The check of the generated examples starts immediately after the completion of the generation.

 This process allows the automated generation of DAFSMs examples, facilitating comprehensive testing and verification of DAFSMs with `TRAC`.

 ---
-### **Running a sets of examples**
+### **Running a set of examples**
-   To run the check of multiple examples with `Random_exec.py`, the command format and parameters are as follows:
+ To check multiple examples in a given repository, you can run the following command:

    ```bash
    python3 Random_exec.py --directory <subdir> --merge_csv --add_path --number_test_per_cpu <num> --number_runs_per_each <runs> --time_out <nanoseconds>
    ```
+The latter command can be configured by passing some parameters to `Random_exec.py`.
+The full list of available parameters follows:

    - `--directory`: Specifies a subdirectory in `Examples/random_txt` where the examples, and `list_of_files_info.csv` are located.
    - `--merge_csv`: Only merges individual CSV results into `merged_list_of_files_info.csv`.
    - `--add_path`: Just count the number_path to each test in the CSV.